Hives treatment options

 Speak to your GP about effective treatment options, and if it hives continue to affect your quality of life, seek a referral to an immunologist or dermatologist who have access to other effective treatment options.

-Explore on this siteCan a healthy diet help manage chronic hives / chronic urticaria?
+Explore on this siteCan a healthy diet help manage chronic urticaria?
 Is there a cure for hives?
 Lifestyle tips for people with stress-induced hives Why aren’t my hives getting better?
 What are the treatment options for chronic hives people?
-An update on urticaria (hives) pathology and how it relates to treatment
+Urticaria pathology and how it relates to treatment

 Locate a specialistAustralasian Society of Clinical Immunology and Allergy (ASCIA) Skin & Cancer Foundation Australasian College of Dermatologists